fusion809/fusion809.github.io-old2/_drafts/IDE-TE/13-geany.md

 The `~/.geany` directory is where customizations are kept.
 This customization can be made with code [snippets](http://www.geany.org/Download/Extras) (written in HTML, LaTeX, PHP and Python), [plugins](http://www.geany.org/Support/Plugins), [themes](https://github.com/geany/geany-themes/), *etc*.

 ### Features
 Geany provides auto-indentation and syntax-highlighting for over a dozen different computer languages.
 Geany has an embedded terminal emulator.
 Several extra features can be added to Geany, using plugins.
+It has out-of-the-box support for projects written in the following programming languages:

+* C
+* C++
+* D
+* Erlang
+* HTML
+* Java
+* Pascal
+* PHP
+* Python
+* Ruby
+* TeX
+* Vala

 ### Advantages (Pros)
 * It has a few IDE-type features.